iwbinb/Nyzo_Transactions/README.md

 - generate a new run_id and timestamp, pop the oldest run_id+ts from the *rolling_run_ids* list (0), append the newly generated run_id+ts
 - query the frozen edge from each individual network observer
 - depending on if the query is successful, update either *last_failed_frozenEdge_fetch_timestamp_seconds* or *last_successful_frozenEdge_fetch_timestamp_seconds*
-- update the last_seen_frozenEdgeHeight parameter of an observer's class instance
+- update the last_seen_frozenEdgeHeight parameter of an observer's class instance if the fetch was successful, otherwise leave the last successful run's frozenEdge enact
 - compare the frozen edge of all network observers against each other
 - consider the *allowed_frozenEdge_sync_discrepancy* per individual Network Observer to assert whether the observer is to be considered in sync relative to its equal peers
 - if a node's frozenedge deviates more than allowed, *frozenEdge_in_sync* = False